 As of September 30, 2017, we had two issued patents relating to our SAIL technology and two patent applications pending in the United States relating to our platform.
 We cannot assure you that any patents will issue from any patent applications, that patents that issue from such applications will give us the protection that we seek or that any such patents will not be challenged, invalidated or circumvented.
 Any patents that may issue in the future from our pending or future patent applications may not provide sufficiently broad protection and may not be enforceable in actions against alleged infringers.
 Obtaining and enforcing software patents in the United States is becoming increasingly challenging.
 Any patents we have obtained or may obtain in the future may be found to be invalid or unenforceable in light of recent and future changes in the law.
 We have registered the "Appian" name and logo in the United States and certain other countries.
-We have registrations and/or pending applications for additional marks in the United States; however, we cannot assure you that any future trademark registrations will be issued for pending or future applications or that any registered trademarks will be enforceable or provide adequate protection of our proprietary rights.
+We have registrations and/or pending or future applications or that any registered trademarks will be enforceable or provide adequate protection of our proprietary rights.
 We also license software from third parties for integration into our software, including open source software and other software available on commercially reasonable terms.
 We cannot assure you that such third parties will maintain such software or continue to make it available.